-- O Reports from voting system test laboratories accredited by the US Election Assistance Commission (EAC) demonstrating that the system component functions as described by the vendor in the application materials. - O A list of all the states and municipalities in which the system has been approved for use and how long the ExpressLink component has been in use in those jurisdictions. - O If any portion of the materials provided to the Wisconsin Elections Commission is copyrighted, trademarked, or otherwise trade secret, the application shall include written assertion of any protected interests and redacted versions of the application and all materials consistent with any properly asserted protected interests.
+- Complete instruction materials necessary for the operation of the equipment and a description of training available to users and purchasers; - Reports from voting system test laboratories accredited by the US Election Assistance Commission (EAC) demonstrating that the system component functions as described by the vendor in the application materials. - A list of all the states and municipalities in which the system has been approved for use and how long the ExpressLink component has been in use in those jurisdictions. - O If any portion of the materials provided to the Wisconsin Elections Commission is copyrighted, trademarked, or otherwise trade secret, the application shall include written assertion of any protected interests and redacted versions of the application and all materials consistent with any properly asserted protected interests.
 Simply identifying the individual item as "proprietary" is not sufficient.
 Any assertion of proprietary rights must include detailed specifics of each item protected, the factual and legal basis for protection, whether there is anything public within the protected item, and if there is, how to extract it along with a statement whether there are costs to do so. - O If applicable, provide the WEC with a list of software components, pursuant to Wis.
 Stat. § 5.905, that "record and tally the votes cast with this system."
 For purposes of this condition, "software components" include vote-counting source code, table structures, modules, program narratives and other human-readable computer instructions used to count votes with this system. - The vendor shall submit the component to the WEC for functional testing.
-The hardware and software submitted for certification testing shall be equivalent, in form and function, to the actual production versions of the component. - O An operational status check shall be conducted on the ExpressLink to determine if it functions as described by the vendor using the following procedures: - Arrange the system for normal operation and power on the system. - Perform any servicing, and make any adjustments necessary, to achieve operational status. - Operate the equipment in all modes, demonstrating all functions and features that would be used during election operations. - Commission staff shall verify that all system functions have been correctly executed. - O Compatibility of the voting system software components or subsystems with one another, and with other components of the voting system environment, shall be determined through functional tests integrating the voting system software with the remainder of the system and to determine if the software meets the vendor's design specifications. - The election definition file that is created in ElectionWare for use with the ExpressLink shall be verified to determine if the data contained in that file is accurate. - The ExpressLink will be tested in a mock election to determine if it can print barcodes on ExpressVote ballot cards that access the correct ballot styles. - The ExpressLink will be tested to determine if it can accommodate multiple ballot styles for an election on a single ExpressVote machine.
+The hardware and software submitted for certification testing shall be equivalent, in form and function, to the actual production versions of the component. - An operational status check shall be conducted on the ExpressLink to determine if it functions as described by the vendor using the following procedures: - Arrange the system for normal operation and power on the system. - Perform any servicing, and make any adjustments necessary, to achieve operational status. - Operate the equipment in all modes, demonstrating all functions and features that would be used during election operations. - Commission staff shall verify that all system functions have been correctly executed. - Compatibility of the voting system software components or subsystems with one another, and with other components of the voting system environment, shall be determined through functional tests integrating the voting system software with the remainder of the system and to determine if the software meets the vendor's design specifications.

-Petition for Approval of Electronic Voting Systems ES&S EVS 5.3.4.1 December 2, 2019 Page 57 of 60
+Petition for Approval of Electronic Voting Systems ES&S EVS 5.3.4.1 December 2, 2019 Page 36 of 39